zwets/gtdb-ident/README.md

   Follow <https://github.com/Ecogenomics/GTDBTk#gtdb-tk-reference-data> to
   download and unpack the GTDB reference data.
-If you have already installed GTDB-Tk, you will already have this data at `GTDBTK_DATA_PATH`.
+If you have already installed GTDB-Tk, you will have this data at `GTDBTK_DATA_PATH`.

-  Either point `GTDBTK_DATA_PATH` at the unpacked data (as for GTDB-Tk), or create a symlink `gtdb-data` to it in `gtdb-ident`'s directory:
+  Either point `GTDBTK_DATA_PATH` at the unpacked data (as for GTDB-Tk), or create a symlink named `gtdb-data` to it in `gtdb-ident`'s directory:

-      ln -sfT /path/to/unpacked/..../releaseXX ./gtdb-data
+      ln -sfT /path/to/releaseXX ./gtdb-data

 * Install Kmer-db